 We are delighted to announce the finalists of our 2017 Postdoc Business Plan Competition.

-The judges would also like to give a highly commended certificate to the following two semi-finalists:
+The judges also decided to award a Highly Commended certificate to the following two semi-finalists:

-Chao Gao with project RoboX (Department of Computer Science and Technology)
+- Chao Gao with project RoboK (Department of Computer Science and Technology)

 The grand finale will be held on Thursday 2 November when the finalists will pitch their business plans in front of an audience of experts in spin-out investment.
 If you’re a postdoc and would like to attend, you can register for the event here.

 The judges include Anne Dobrée, Head of Seed Funds of Cambridge Enterprise, Tom Simmons, president of the Entrepreneurial Postdocs of Cambridge, Andrew Williamson, Investment Director at Cambridge Innovation Capital and Barbara Domayne-Hayman, Member of the Cambridge Enterprise Investment Committee.

 The finalists’ pitches will be judged on a number of criteria, including each business’s competitive position, the potential for new business creation and the teams’ collective skill set.